Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Estimates for anti-derivative variables

-In this section, we first establish the $L^2$-estimates for the anti-derivatives, $(\Phi, \Zv),$ and finish the proof of the \textit{Steps $1$} and \textit{$2$} shown in the section above.
+In this section, we first establish the $L^2$-estimates for the anti-derivatives, $(\Phi, \Zv),$ and finish the proof of the Steps 1 and 2 in \cref{Sec-steps}.
 Furthermore, we shall use the Green function theory to achieve a more accurate estimate for the tangential anti-derivatives, $\Zv_\perp = (Z_1,Z_2).$ The refined estimate plays an essential role in the following non-zero mode estimates, which overcomes the difficulty arising from the nonlinear convection without smallness.